Last updated 12/14/15

 REFERENCE We provide "quick reference" information via telephone, email, or in person, and we are happy to assist you with more extensive research for instructional purposes as time permits.

-INSTRUCTION An introduction to information literacy and to using library resources for research is provided in the freshman ACA 115 course.
+INSTRUCTION An introduction to information literacy and to using print and electronic resources is provided in the freshman ACA 115 course.
 At faculty request, instruction in research methods, use of available resources, evaluation and documentation of sources, information ethics, etc. will be provided.
 The library staff will be glad to discuss the requirements of your course and customize instruction to meet specific needs.
 We are always available to faculty and students for point-of-use assistance.

 What You Can Do For Us

-COLLECTION DEVELOPMENT Faculty assistance in selecting and deselecting ("weeding") library materials to supply the needs of students is important and continually needed, and we accept requests for new materials at any time, in any format.
+COLLECTION DEVELOPMENT Faculty assistance in selecting materials to meet the needs of students is important and always appreciated, and we accept requests at any time, in any format.
 We welcome you to search for and select materials and send your requests to library staff by email or telephone.
 We will let you know when items that you have requested arrive.

 Library Collections and Resources